Skip to header Skip to Content Skip to Footer

 Frequently Asked Questions

-For instructions on how to make an appointment, please visit our appointments page.
-You can email us or call the clinic office.
-Email is our preferred and fastest method of communication.
+For instructions on how to make an appointment, please visit our “Getting Started at GPAC” page.
+You may email us at gpac@uncw.edu or call the clinic office; email is our preferred and fastest way to reach us.

-Yes, you will need to schedule an appointment because our clinic does not offer walk-in services.
+And yes, you need to schedule an appointment in advance as we do not offer walk-in services.

 We try to ensure that all prospective clients receive appointments as soon as possible.
 However, due to our affordable services, we are often operating on a waitlist.
 Our staff will let you know your position on the waitlist when you contact us about our services.

-No, psychotherapists do not have prescribing privileges, but we will work with your physician or refer you to a medical provider if you are interested in an evaluation for medication.
+No. Psychologists do not have prescribing privileges, but we can coordinate with your current physician or provide a referral to a medical provider if medication evaluation is needed.

 No, we do not provide emergency services or crisis intervention.
 If you are currently experiencing a crisis, we encourage you to contact the appropriate community resource listed below.